-- Keeping Children Safe In Education (September 2019) ('KCSIE') - o Disqualification under the Childcare Act 2006 (July 2018) - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - Sexual violence and sexual harassment between children in schools and colleges (May 2018) - Working Together to Safeguard Children (July 2018) - o Information sharing: advice for practitioners providing safeguarding services (July 2018) - Revised Prevent Duty Guidance for England and Wales (July 2015) - o The Prevent Duty: Departmental advice for schools and childminders (June 2015)

-• The use of social media for on-line radicalisation (July 2015)
+- Keeping Children Safe in Education (September 2020) ('KCSIE') - o Disqualification under the Childcare Act 2006 (July 2018) - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - Sexual violence and sexual harassment between children in schools and colleges (May 2018) - Working Together to Safeguard Children (July 2018) - Information sharing: advice for practitioners providing safeguarding services (July 2018) - o COVID-19: safeguarding in schools, colleges and other providers - Revised Prevent Duty Guidance for England and Wales (April 2019) - Protecting children from radicalisation: the prevent duty Guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism. (updated August 2015) - The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships and sex education (RSE) and health education (DfE, updated July 2019)

 This policy also takes into account the procedures and practice of Sheffield Local Authority and the published safeguarding arrangements set out by the Sheffield Children's Safeguarding Partnership (SCSP).
+The Local Governing body, senior leadership team and designated safeguarding leads, will: